davidvgalbraith/aws-es/README.md

 AWS-ES is a Node.js binding for Amazon's [Elasticsearch service](https://aws.amazon.com/elasticsearch-service/) which requires Amazon's [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

 The binding is almost identical to the '[elasticsearch](https://www.npmjs.com/package/elasticsearch)' package to guarantee minimal changes in the code when moving from your Elasticsearch server to Amazon's Elasticsearch service.
-Currently, it supports the basic functionality needed to get an app with basic Elasticsearch requirements up and running in no-time.
+Currently, it supports the basic functionalities but they can probably get your app up and running in no-time.

+This package was initially created to be used by [Notify.ly](https://notify.ly/) and [Crowd Analyzer](http://crowdanalyzer.com/).
+But you can use it as you like, under the Apache 2.0 license.

 **How to use:**
 ---------